Restoring and Promoting Natural Health Services

 How are PMA Practitioners Different from Other Healthcare Providers?

-First and foremost, PMA practitioners have taken a vow to uphold biblical principles when interacting with clients and providing Pastoral Science & Medicine services.
+First and foremost, PMA practitioners have taken a vow to uphold scriptural principles when interacting with clients and providing Pastoral Science & Medicine services.
 They share the beliefs set forth in PMA’s Constitution, they have accepted specific responsibilities in serving their clients, and they have given their solemn and binding pledge to practice Pastoral Science & Medicine in full alignment with these stated beliefs and responsibilities.
 View the PMA Practitioner Pledge.

 In addition, PMA practitioners have widely diverse backgrounds, education, training and experience in conventional medicine and alternative healthcare.
 Collectively, the services provided by PMA licensees represent virtually every known standard and alternative approach, therapy, and modality for promoting health and wellness, including spiritual counseling, in every U.S. state and many foreign countries.
 In addition, many PMA practitioners are licensed by the medical and healthcare licensing authorities in jurisdictions in which they offer services pursuant to their state licenses.